Inedo/inedo-docs/Content/proget/api/security/permissions/add.md

 ```

 ## HTTP Request Specification
-To add a Permission, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a [SecurityPermission](/docs/proget/api/security#securitypermission-object) object as the request body.
+To add a Permission, simply `POST` to the following URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a `SecurityPermission` (See [SecurityPermission.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/SecurityPermission.cs)) object as the request body:

 ```plaintext
 POST /api/security/permissions/add